rstraub/rstraub.github.io/README.md

 # Blog

 This is where I write about Software Craftsmanship.
-All blogs are published on www.codecraftr.nl
+All blogs are published on www.codecraftr.nl.
+New content published monthly.